Rapdrei/react-webpack-vanilla/README.md

 For the boilerplate to work please install latest nodejs and npm version.

-To install all the dependecies run ´npm install´
+To install all the dependecies run `npm install`

-To run the webpack-dev-server: 'npm run devserver'
+To run the webpack-dev-server: `npm run devserver`
-To build the project: ´npm run build´
+To build the project: `npm run build`
-To clean the bin directory: ´npm run clean´
+To clean the bin directory: `npm run clean`

 The build files get minified and bundled in the ./bin/ directory.
 This directory is also the mount point for the webpack-dev-server.